mmichlin66/mmichlin66.github.io/mimbl/MimblGuide-Introduction.md

 That's how the code in this guide imports the library; however, if you decide to import it under a different name you are free to do so.
 Just remember to change the `jsxFactory` field in your `tsconfig.json` file to the appropriate value.

-In your HTML file use the following URL to reference the Mimbl library (well, when Mimbl becomes popular enopugh we will host it on CDN):
+In your HTML file use the following URL to reference the Mimbl library (well, when Mimbl becomes popular enough we will host it on CDN):

 ```html
 <script src="mmichlin66.github.io/scripts/Mimbl.js"></script>